 Does your website attract the right visitors?

-Visitor numbers measure exposure to an audience, not relevance.
-Thousands of visitors can arrive on an organisation's pages without any of them actually being interested in what it has to offer.
+A website with high traffic is not necessarily a successful one.
+Traffic measures exposure to an audience, not its relevance.
+Thousands of visitors may land on an organisation’s pages without any of them being genuinely interested in what it has to offer.

 Imagine an e-commerce site selling snow tyres.
 Most of its incoming visitors are young people without a driving licence, without a car and living in sunny regions.
 The site may get thousands of hits, but it won't sell anything.
 Is this nonsense?
 Well, that's exactly what happens when you measure performance solely in terms of traffic volume, without analysing the results. who visits and why.
 So the real question is not «how many people are coming? but why, what are their expectations and are they on target?